ironcev/thp.im/_posts/2013-05-13-task-modal-headaches.md

 ---
 title: Task Modal Headaches
-subtitle: Handling task-modal dialogs and message boxes in a WPF application
+subtitle: How to properly handle task-modal dialogs and message boxes in a WPF application
-description: How to handle task-modal dialogs and message boxes in a WPF application when all application windows run within the same process.
+description: How to properly handle task-modal dialogs and message boxes in a WPF application when all application windows run within the same process.
 keywords: task-modal dialogs
 tags: wpf winforms
 ---